CloudLabsAI-Azure/AI-Gateway-with-APIM/Exercise 1: Load Balancing and Model Routing.md

 ## Task 2: Set up model routing for directing requests to different models

-This task focuses on directing requests to specific AI models based on parameters such as model type or workload.
-You will configure APIM to route each request to the correct backend AI model and test the responses, gaining an understanding of how model routing can optimize performance, resource usage, and cost efficiency.
+In this task, you will configure APIM to route incoming requests to the appropriate Azure OpenAI model based on predefined model mappings.
+You’ll initialize model and service configurations, deploy routing rules using Bicep, and test the setup to verify that each request is correctly directed to its designated backend model.

 1. In Visual Studio Code, from the left navigation pane, select **Explorer (1)**, then expand **model-routing (2)** click on **model-routing.ipynb (3)**.